ivanwolf/redux-fetch-duck/docs.md

 <a name="thunkCreator"></a>

 ## thunkCreator(resourceName, callApi, [dataSelector], [errorSelector]) ⇒ [<code>Thunk</code>](#Thunk)
-Create the fetch thunk creator.
+Create the fetch thunk.
 Do not forget to dispatch the thunk call at the moment of the fetch.

 **Kind**: global function